TCPID BUSINESS PARTNERS PROGRAMME LAUNCHED TO PROMOTE INCLUSION AND DIVERSITY IN THE WORKPLACE

 Graduates of the Trinity Centre for People with Intellectual Disabilities also spoke at the launch.
 The graduates included Kieran Biddulph and Mei Lin Yap who both formerly did work experience at Bank of Ireland.
 Mei Lin is currently working at St Vincents University Hospital and is part of a team developing a new course called How to Support People with Disabilities in Trinity College Dublin.
 They were joined by Tomas Murphy, another graduate of the TCPID who is now a permanent employee with A&L Goodbody.

-TCPIDs Pathways Coordinator, Marie Devitt announced at the event, that its new Certificate in Arts, Science and Inclusive Applied Practice is now Level Five on the National Framework of Qualifications.
+TCPIDs Pathways Coordinator, Marie Devitt announced at the event, that its new Certificate in Arts, Science and Inclusive Applied Practice is now aligned to Level Five on the National Framework of Qualifications.
 This means that students will now receive a formal qualification on graduating.
 The graduates will be prepared to work in diverse employment settings and will also be able to progress to advanced certificate programmes in further education institutions or institutes of technology.
 The practical engagement and financial support of our Business Partners play a critical role in enabling the TCPID to provide transformative opportunities for our students.